 Estimating lactate threshold using field tests

-A number of tests have been proposed to determine the lactate threshold using simple field tests rather than expensive laboratory based tests.
+A number of different field based fitness tests have been proposed to determine the lactate threshold using simple field tests rather than expensive laboratory based tests.

 Whilst, these give an estimate of lactate threshold, it’s important to remember these just provide an estimate, and do not actually measure the lactate threshold.

 Some, of the most common field tests for estimating lactate threshold include:

 The Conconi test was proposed as a non-invasive means of estimating the lactate threshold (Conconi et al., 1982).
 The test involves measuring an athlete’s heart rate at increasing speeds or work rates.